 How to Apply

 Download the short application form (both pages must be completed).
-One grant is allowed per applicant.
+One scholarship per applicant will be considered.

 Fill out the short application form and email it to Melissa Higgins, firstname.lastname@example.org.